FailAcademy/learning/wdp-vancouver/_slides/week-06/01-intro-to-php.md

 # Variables

-In PHP we can also **concatenate** string together, but with a `.` instead of a `+`:
+In PHP we can also **concatenate** strings together, but with a `.` instead of a `+`:

 ```php
 $salutation = 'Ms.';
 $addressee = 'Dear ' . salutation . ' Sunshine:';
 ```

-Again, if we use double-quotes to wrap a string variable, we can embed another variable directly in it:
+Again, if we use double quotes to wrap a string variable, we can embed another variable directly in it:

 ```php
 $salutation_1 = "Ms.";